-INCLUSION: BARRIERS & SOLUTIONS EXPLAINED FOR KIDS
+INCLUSION: BARRIERS & SOLUTIONS EXPLAINED FOR TEENS

 FEAR & CONDITIONING: These are the most common social barriers and obstacles of inclusion.
 We are conditioned to avoid or fear people we see as different, so we often avoid interacting with them.

 AWKWARDNESS & SOCIAL INHIBITIONS: Sometimes we just don’t know what to say.
 We don’t have the right words to connect.
 People with differing abilities are often used to being treated differently or sometimes even ignored.
-Thus, they may have expectations of not being included, and behavior may appear aloof because of feeling historically marginalized.
+Thus, they may have expectations of not being included, and behavior may appear "antisocial" because of feeling historically marginalized.

 DIFFICULTY: It is much easier to look away than to watch someone struggle.